Hydrogen (H2) can power passenger vehicles in two ways.

 - It can also be burned in internal combustion engines (ICEs).

 The potential environmental and energy security benefits of using hydrogen are significant.
 However, several challenges must be overcome before it can be widely used.

 Produced Domestically.
-Hydrogen can be produced domestically from several sources, reducing our dependence on petroleum imports.
+Hydrogen can be produced domestically from several sources, reducing our dependence on oil imports.

 Availability.
-Hydrogen is only available at a handful of locations, mostly in California, though more hydrogen fuelling stations are planned for the future.
+Hydrogen is only available at about 37 public stations, mostly in California.
+However, more fuelling stations are planned for the future.

 Onboard Fuel Storage.
-Hydrogen contains much less energy than gasoline or diesel on a per-volume basis, making it difficult to store enough hydrogen onboard an FCV to go as far as a comparable gasoline vehicle between fillups.
-Some FCVs have recently demonstrated ranges comparable to conventional vehicles—about 300 to 400 miles between fillups—but this must be achievable across different vehicle makes and models and without compromising customer expectations of space, performance, safety, or cost.
+Hydrogen contains much less energy per volume than gasoline or diesel.
+This makes it difficult to store enough hydrogen on-board an FCV to go as far as a comparable gasoline vehicle between fillups.
+Some FCVs have achieved ranges comparable to conventional vehicles—about 300 to 400 miles.
+However, this must be achieved across different vehicle types without compromising consumer expectations of space, performance, safety, or cost.

 Other challenges related to FCVs must also be overcome.